Staffordshire History Centre

 Along with a new community exhibition space, modern reading and search rooms and a packed programme of activities the centre will also have additional strong rooms, providing storage for an additional 25 years of future collections.

-If you were unable to attend one of our open sessions, you may be intersted in dowanloading the full set of display information below.
-Made avaiilable as a PDF.
+If you were unable to attend one of our open sessions, you may be interested in downloading the design information below.
+Made available as a PDF.

-It includes some detailed proposed floor plans, and further infotrmation about the site, interpretation, access and design.
+It includes detailed proposed floor plans, and further information about the site design.

-Download the Staffordshire History Centre Presentation Boards 62Mb
+Download Staffordshire History Centre Design Plans PDF 6MB

 In October 2016 the Heritage Lottery Fund (HLF) granted us permission to start work on the Development Phase of the Project.
 Since then, consultants have been appointed to work with us to develop the following documents, required for the HLF Stage 2 bid.

 - Activity Plan